vtexdocs/help-center-content/docs/faq/en/how-is-free-shipping-calculated-for-a-single-item-in-a-cart-with-other-items.md

 ---
-title: How is Free Shipping calculated for a single item in a cart with other items?
+title: 'How is Free Shipping calculated for a single item in a cart with other items?'
 id: 1t1LDB97WUcu4GgEkIiUce
 status: DRAFT
 createdAt: 2017-06-19T16:29:33.353Z